sinansays/sinan-io/README.md

 - Alt text on all images
 - Responsive design works at all viewport sizes

-## Contributing

-This is a personal website, but if you spot issues:
-1. Check the issue is actually a bug (not just personal preference)
-2. For broken links, typos, or accessibility issues: please report
-3. For design suggestions: these are subjective, probably won't change

 ## License

 Content is © 2025 Michael Sinanian.
 All rights reserved.

-Code structure and CSS may be used as reference or adapted for your own projects.
+Code structure and CSS may be used as reference or adapted for other projects.

 ---